Addison, IL Felony DUI Attorneys

-DUI Defense Lawyers in DuPage County and Cook County
+DUI Defense Lawyers in DuPage, Cook, and Surrounding Counties

 Illinois is one of the few states with no DUI look-back period, so there is no statute of limitations regarding the number of convictions.
 In terms of the possible punishment, a DUI from two decades ago has the same legal force and effect as one from two months ago.
 Felony DUI convictions carry very stiff penalties, including long prison sentences, high fines, and lengthy license suspensions.
 Moreover, probation is not always an option.